memgraph/docs/docs/reference-guide/streams/overview.md

 When a stream is started, it should resume from the last committed offset.
-If there is no committed offset for the consumer group, then the largest offset will be used, therefore only the new messages will be consumed.
+If there is no committed offset for the consumer group, then the largest offset will be used.
+Therefore only the new messages will be consumed.

 ## Stop a stream